 This is a guest post from Christina.
-Find out more about her at the end of the post.
+Find out more about her here.

 Don’t get me wrong, there is a special place for those days too- and I highly recommend them.

-Here are 5 self-care skills to develop this Winter to keep you active and looking after your mind, body and soul!
+Here are 5 self-care skills to develop this Winter to keep you active and look after your mind, body and soul!

 1. Be kind to yourself